-The goal of the M.Ed.
-Counselling program is to educate professionals about the orientation and priorities of counsellor education; namely the personal, the academic, and the professional.
+The M.Ed.
+Counselling Program aims to educate professionals about the orientation and priorities of counsellor education, namely the personal, the academic, and the professional.

 Counselling involves the person of the counsellor, the person of the client, and the process between them.
-Acadia’s program recognizes the value of self-knowledge and self-awareness.
-The identity, authenticity, and integrity of the person of the counsellor are important dimensions in the practice of counselling and, therefore, must receive emphasis in a counsellor education program.
-On a regular basis, students are encouraged to address important philosophical questions about who they are and what motivates their lives.
+Acadia’s Counselling Program recognizes the value of self-knowledge and self-awareness.
+The identity, authenticity, and integrity of the person of the counsellor are essential dimensions in the practice of counselling and, therefore, must receive emphasis in a counsellor education program.
+Regularly, students are encouraged to address important philosophical questions about who they are and what motivates their lives.
 Personal reflection can be done through journaling, shared discussion groups, class check-ins, and professional counselling or accompaniment.

 Counsellors also need academic knowledge about the theoretical foundations of counselling and should understand how professional practice is informed by research within the profession.
 They must also be familiar with the contemporary issues and challenges facing counselling practitioners.
-It is important to know how different theories of counselling view the nature of people and their psychological dynamics.
-An important part of academic knowledge is the knowledge of human development and the understanding of the personal and career issues facing people at various stages in their lives.
+It is essential to know how different theories of counselling view the nature of people and their psychological dynamics.
+An important part of academic knowledge is understanding human development and the personal and career issues facing people at various stages in their lives.

-The professional dimension encompasses the practical aspects of counselling including the pre-practicum skills and interventions, and the application of these skills and interventions in a supervised setting.
-The professional dimension also will include knowledge of the legal and ethical issues related to counselling along with involvement in various professional associations.
-A professional counsellor values continual professional development in order to maintain high standards of practice.
+The professional dimension encompasses the practical aspects of counselling, including the pre-practicum skills and interventions and the application of these skills and interventions in a supervised setting.
+The professional dimension also includes knowledge of the legal and ethical issues related to counselling and involvement in various professional associations.
+A professional counsellor values continual professional development to maintain high standards of practice.

-The objectives of Acadia University’s Counselling Program correspond to the program’s mission statement:
+The objectives of Acadia's Counselling Program correspond to the Program’s mission statement:

-- To integrate the three dimensions of counselling such that students will develop an attitude toward learning that involves an appreciation for the personal, the academic, and the professional dimensions of counselling.
+- To integrate the three dimensions of counselling such that students will develop an attitude toward learning that involves an appreciation for the personal, academic, and professional dimensions of counselling.

 - To understand and respond appropriately to the counselling needs of others.